-Immune reconstitution syndrome: A condition called immune reconstitution syndrome can occur when you start taking HIV medications such as maraviroc.
+Immune reconstitution inflammatory syndrome: A condition called immune reconstitution inflammatory syndrome can occur when you start taking HIV medications such as maraviroc.
 Your immune system may get stronger and start to fight other infections that have been hidden in your body (e.g., pneumonia, herpes, or tuberculosis).
-Contact your doctor if you develop any new symptoms after starting HIV medications such are maraviroc.
+Contact your doctor if you develop any new symptoms after starting HIV medications such as maraviroc.

 Infections: People taking maraviroc can experience an increase in infections, most commonly, upper respiratory tract infections.
 If you experience increased symptoms such as cough, sinus congestion, or sore throat, speak with your doctor.

 Kidney function: The safety and effectiveness of maraviroc have not been established for people with reduced kidney function.
-People with reduced kidney function or kidney disease should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Liver function: Liver disease or reduced liver function may cause maraviroc to build up in the body, causing side effects.
 Maraviroc may also cause liver failure or a decrease in liver function.
 If you experience symptoms of liver problems (itchy rash, yellowing of the eyes or skin, dark urine, vomiting, upper right abdominal pain), stop taking maraviroc and contact your doctor immediately.
 Continue taking maraviroc and see your doctor immediately if you experience nausea, fever, flu-like symptoms, or fatigue.

-People with reduced liver function or liver disease should discuss with their doctor how this medication may affect their medical condition.
+If you have reduced liver function or liver disease, discuss with your doctor how this medication may affect your medical condition.
 Your doctor will monitor your liver function closely while you are taking this medication.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if maraviroc passes into breast milk.
 However, breast-feeding is not recommended for HIV-positive women since the virus can be passed through breast-milk.

 Children: The safety and effectiveness of using this medication have not been established for children less than 18 years of age.